opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 For example, if a user types "pop," Elasticsearch provides suggestions like "popcorn" or "popsicles."
 These suggestions preempt your user's intention and lead them to a possible search term more quickly.

-Elasticsearch allows you to design autocomplete that’s:
+Elasticsearch allows you to design autocomplete that updates with each keystroke, provides a few relevant suggestions, and tolerates typos.

-- Responsive: Updates suggestions with each keystroke.
-- Relevant: Serves a few but relevant suggestions.
-- Forgiving: Tolerates typos.

-Implement autocomplete in one of three methods:
+Implement autocomplete using one of three methods:

 - Prefix matching
 - Edge N-gram matching